Everything you need to know about brewing kombucha at home

 Cleaning your bottles after they’ve been used can be a real chore, especially if you used a lot of spice or other ingredients that have clung to the inside of the bottle.
 A bottle brush really comes in handy!

-I recommend these long, thing bottle brushes:
+I recommend these long, thin bottle brushes:

 Filtering your kombucha is not necessary at all.
 But, if like me your’e not a fan of your drink having floaty bits you might want to use coffee filters, muslin / cheese cloth or even a tea strainer to get a clearer drink.